 - Wear the right attire.
 There’s clothing for running, yoga, and whatnot.
 Make sure you wear the right attire at the right time.

-- Do not run heavy.
-People landing heavy while running normally do so because of improper technique or weak muscles.
-Failing to do so can cause cartilage damage in the knees, spinal issues, shin splints and repetitive strain injuries.
+- Do not run-heavy.
+People landing heavily while running normally do so because of improper technique or weak muscles.
+Failing to do so can cause cartilage damage in the knees, spinal issues, shin splints, and repetitive strain injuries.